Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- For example, they have a dashboard that businesses can use to monitor their sales.
 That dashboard is not as critical as the core payment service that Stripe provides.
 >- If that dashboard goes down, that's still pretty bad but it's not the end of the world, it's not outrageous.

->- When designing systems, in systems design interviews or even on the job, you're gonna have to ask yourself: _What parts of my system are absolutely critical?_ Well, not necessarily critical but are critical to the point that they require high availability.
+>- When designing systems, in systems design interviews or even on the job, you're gonna have to ask yourself: _"What parts of my system are absolutely critical?"_ Well, not necessarily critical but are critical to the point that they require high availability.
 >- And what parts of my systems don't actually require high availability?
 >- What parts of my systems would be okay to fail?
 >- That's gonna be something that you'll have to think about.